dhawk/concurrent-pascal-compiler/interrupt-problems.md

 Now suppose the vehicle is traveling at 20 mph and the cruise control setting is turned down to 10 mph.
 Imagine that the ADC read interrupt randomly happens to occur between the two movff instructions just as the vehicle is slowing from 14.55 mph ($0100 in/sec) to 14.49 mph ($00FF in/sec).
 The following sequence of operations will occur:

-- the `velocity` variable already contains the previous value of 14.55 mph ($0100 in/sec).
+- the `velocity` variable already contains the previous value of $0100 in/sec.
 - the first movff instruction has just set the LSB of the `control_throttle` parameter to $00.
-- the interrupt occurs and a new value of 14.49 mph ($00FF in/sec) is written to the `velocity` variable.
+- the interrupt occurs and a new value of $00FF in/sec is written to the `velocity` variable.
 - the second movff instruction sets the MSB of the `control_throttle` parameter to $00.
 - the `control_throttle` routine is called with a parameter value of $0000.

 You can imagine what the `control_throttle` routine might do.
 It has a setpoint of 10 mph and is being told the vehicle is currently stopped (even though it is actually moving at over 14 mph) - the throttle is opened wide and the vehicle lurches forward...  *Unintended acceleration, anyone?*

-This is an essential problem with interrupts.
+This is the essential problem with interrupts.
 An interrupt that occurs at the wrong time in the wrong place can lead to unpredictable results.
 The programmer needs to realize that conventional testing is unlikely to reveal this kind of bug.
 One could have tested this many times without the interrupt ever occurring at the critical spot between the two movff instructions.
 Even if the interrupt does occur at the critical point during testing it will usually appear benign - joining the MSB of one reading to the LSB of the previous reading will often yield a "reasonable" value that might not be noticed in the testing.
-Once deployed, however, the system may occasionally *glitch* and behave erratically and the product may achieve an undesired reputation for being *flaky*.
+Once deployed, however, the system may occasionally *glitch* and behave erratically and the product may achieve an undesired reputation for being *flaky* or worse.

 > ***Interrupts should be the first of the usual suspects examined when glitchy or flaky behavior is observed in an embedded system using interrupt subroutines.***